Submissions

 • Your contact information and a bit about you as an author.

-2. In your initial email, please include an outline/synopsis:
+2. In your initial email, please include an outline/synopsis.

 • Give us an overview of what your manuscript is about and where it’s going.
+An overall plot summary or chapter-by-chapter outline is sufficient.

-Once you have sent your initial email, we will reach out to you.
-If we want to see more, we will ask that you submit your first and last chapter in a digital format.
+If we want to see more, we will ask that you submit your first and last chapter

 When submitting anything to us, please observe the following guidelines: